snaulus/hello-world/README.md

 # hello-world
-Just a test
+Just a test\n
-And a nice message from PP aka snaulus: nice!
+And a nice message from PP aka snaulus: nice!\n Howdee, mister!